MrDoops/filix/README.md

 end
 ```

-The options Filix requires are your startup defaults.
-During each call to Request Upload you can still override
-the behaviour implementations for Query, Peristence, and Event Messaging.
-Additionally since all the configuration is
-runtime modifiable you could always spawn an new Filix application ad-hoc.
+For a Filix Service the `query`, `persistence`, and `event_handler` implementations are configured at startup.
+The `storage_provider`
+  can be overridden on an ad-hoc basis, but a Filix Service still requires a default implementation configured at startup.

 ### Work In Progress Software

 Filix is still a work in progress.
 While I had needs for Filix's featureset for many different applications
-this is mostly an experiment for how one can properly compose a stateful capabilities like file & upload management.
+this is mostly an experiment for how one could properly compose a stateful capabilities like file & upload management on a library level.

-I first started working on Filix when I was still new to Elixir, but have since picked the project up again to implement with
+I had originally started Filix as a project when I was new to Elixir, but I've since reworked it significantly to be more extensible
-newer conventions.
+and follow better configuration practices.
+This mostly amounts to Behaviour interfaces for required adapters and CQRS separation at that level.

 Some things I'm still working out:

-[ ] - Multi-node configuration.
+- [ ] Multi-node configuration.
 Filix currently depend's on Elixir's Registry when spawning UploadProcess under a DynamicSupervisor.
   This makes Filix's runtime single node, however since the query, persistence, and event_messaging are configurable the implementation itself can be multi-node to monitor uploads.
-I still need to think more about the best way to tackle distribution.
+We'll probably allow a distributed Registry to be configured instead.

 ## Installation